I worked as a banker for 17 years. I love staying fit and cooking tasty and healthy meals. I don't use artificial colors and preservatives.

 This curry tempts you with its vibrant color and silky texture.
-Once you start eating, you will say "wow."
+Once you start eating, you will say, "Wow."
 It is an appetizing dish that has a nutty flavor and particular crunchiness to it.
-You can easily make it on the weekend and enjoy eating it; It pairs well with pancakes, rotis, chapatis, fried rice, etc.
+You can easily make it on the weekend.
+It pairs well with pancakes, rotis, chapatis, fried rice, etc.

-- a big bowl sweet corn or American corn, kernels separated from the cob
+- Big bowl sweet corn or American corn, kernels separated from the cob

 - 1 cup onions, diced